UTheCat/softlocked/README.md

-# softlocked, a random git repository on the internet
+# softlocked, a random git repository
 This project has been archived.
 If you'd like, you can check out its successor, [Jumpvalley](https://github.com/UTheCat/jumpvalley).

 ## Inspirations